img-cloud/ruby_gem/README.md

 # ImgCloud

 ruby gem for img cloud.
-Uploading images will return image path that can be then used in a helper tag to transform images.
+Uploading images will return image paths that can be then used in a helper tag to transform images.

 ## Installation